Muse-haut/Miyo/README.md

 Miyo has an integrated moderation system, with the following restrictions:

 - Block links to known porn sites
-- Detection and sanction of spam (automatic muting)
+- Detection and sanction of spam (automatic muting).
+It mute even if it's not in the same channel and it's the same message too many times (like if someone send "hey" in different channels, this person will be mute).
+It can save you from a token-grabbed person, which send only one time in a channel a link
 - Limiting the abuse of bot commands

 These restrictions cannot be disabled at this time.